loftyyyy/TicTacSwing/Readme.md

 This project implements two versions of the classic game Tic-Tac-Toe:

 1.  **TicTacToeClassic:** A traditional two-player version where users take turns marking X's and O's.
 2.  **TicTacToeAI:** A single-player version where the user plays against an AI opponent powered by the Minimax algorithm with alpha-beta pruning.
+(Which is impossible to defeat, the best you can do is a draw)

 ## Features